Creating AI Generated QR Codes Using Stable Diffusion And ControlNet

 Here we are putting everything together and calling our pipeline to generate the final image.
 A few things to take note of:

-• The prompt is very important.
-Some prompts blend naturally with the QR code patterns while others don't.
+is very important.
+Some prompts blend naturally with the QR code patterns while others don't. - The

-• The guidance_scale parameter tells the model how closely it should stick to the prompt.
-A higher guidance scale leads to less creativity.
+parameter tells the model how closely it should stick to the prompt.
+A higher guidance scale leads to less creativity. - The

 Here are some prompts to try out: